 Specific Traffic Requirements

-[Consultant to list phasing of construction and detail temporary lane closures]
+Provide trained flag persons appropriate traffic signing, paid duty police or portable variable message signs as required, to regulate traffic when construction operations occupy public traffic lanes or when construction interferes with day to day logistic operations.
+The Contractor is responsible for providing, placing, and maintaining necessary barricades, traffic cones, warning signs, lights, and other safety devices for protection of traffic, in accordance with applicable codes and regulations.

-[Consultant to list hours of work and specific work (i.e road crossings) to be done over weekends.]
+Supply and erect signs, delineators, barricades and miscellaneous warning devices as specified in the Ontario Traffic Manual, Book 7 – Temporary Conditions.
+Remove all traffic control signs, cones, barricades, and other devices upon construction completion.

-NOTE: Although the Region has applied for noise bylaw exemptions to the [Consultant to list Local Area Municipality], the Contractor shall be responsible for providing the exact dates to these Local Municipalities for the permits to be executed for any overnight works between 7:00pm and 7:00am and any weekend works between 7:00pm on Friday and 7:00 am on Monday.
+NOTE: Although the Region has applied for noise bylaw exemptions to the City of Vaughan, the Contractor shall be responsible for providing the exact dates to these Local Municipalities for the permits to be executed for any overnight works between 7:00pm and 7:00am and any weekend works between 7:00pm on Friday and 7:00 am on Monday.

 During weekdays, the Contractor shall ensure that all lanes are open and that current traffic flows are maintained.
 This shall be achieved by covering any open excavations with a single layer or double layer of 25mm thick (minimum) steel plates or an approved equivalent capable of supporting current traffic loads (to be designed/confirmed by the Contractor).
-During construction on weekends, a minimum of [ ] lanes will remain open and a detailed traffic staging plan will be required to shift traffic over to the undisturbed portion of the roadway.
+During construction on weekends, a minimum of one lane will remain open and a detailed traffic staging plan will be required to shift traffic over to the undisturbed portion of the roadway.

 Drawings